Researchers

 Supervisor

-Prof. Gunther Martens Gunther Martens is a Professor of German Literature and a member of the Literature Department at Ghent University.
+Prof. Dr. Gunther Martens Gunther Martens is a Professor of German Literature and a member of the Literature Department at Ghent University.
 He has a Master in “Germanic Languages” (Ghent University, 1998) and a Master in Literary Studies (Antwerp University, 1999).
 In the period 2006-2010 he was Professor of Literary Theory at the Free University of Brussels and Professor of German Literature at Antwerp University.
 Gunther Martens is the author of a widely noted monograph on rhetorical and narratological aspects of German literary modernism.
 He is the editor of several other books.
 He has written articles that have been published in peer-reviewed journals such as Style, Modern Austrian Literature, Recherches Germaniques, Orbis Litterarum, Neophilologus, Language and Literature and others.
 He has also contributed a large number of invited essays to edited collections as well as to the International Comparative Literature Association’s volume on Modernism.
 In 2005, he was visiting scholar at the University of Hamburg, working under the auspices of the Research Group Narratology.
 In 2007-2008, he was a visiting professor at VUB and at UCL (Louvain-la-Neuve).
 He is a Honorary president of the European Narratology Network and executive committee member of the Internationale Robert Musil Gesellschaft.
 He is co-director of the Ghent Centre for Digital Humanities.
 He is on the editorial board of the journals Authorship, Frontiers of Narrative Studies, CLW (Cahier voor Literatuurwetenschap), Alexander Kluge Jahrbuch and of the book series Musil-Studien (Fink Verlag).

 Co-Supervisors

-Prof. Veronique Hoste
+Prof. Dr. Veronique Hoste

 Veronique Hoste is Full Professor of Computational Linguistics at the Faculty of Arts and Philisophy at Ghent University.
 She is department head of the Department of Translation, Interpreting and Communication and director of the LT3 language and translation team at the same department.
 She holds a PhD in computational linguistics from the University of Antwerp (Belgium) on “Optimization issues in machine learning of coreference resolution” (2005).
 She has a strong expertise in machine learning of natural language, and more specifically in coreference resolution, word sense disambiguation, multilingual terminology extraction, classifier optimization, etc.

-Prof. Lars Bernaerts
+Prof. Dr. Lars Bernaerts

 Lars Bernaerts teaches mainly Dutch literature at Ghent University.
 His research, teaching, and publications focus on modern and experimental fiction in Dutch, the contemporary novel, literary neo-avant-gardes, narrative theory, and the literary radio play.
 Together with Hans Vandevoorde and Bart Vervaeck, he founded and coordinates the Center for the Study of Experimental Literature (www.sel.ugent.be), which has its own book series.
 SEL is part of the research network ENAG (European Neo-Avant-Gardes, www.enag.be).

-Prof. Daan Vandenhaute
+Prof. Dr. Daan Vandenhaute

 Daan Vandenhaute obtained his PhD in Scandinavian Literature at Ghent University (Belgium).
 His main research interest is the study of the literary field, both from the perspective of production with a special interest in literary careers and in the function of cultural transfer, and from the perspective of consumption with a special interest in reading taste and habits.

-Prof. Henk Roose
+Prof. Dr. Henk Roose

 Henk Roose is connected to the Department of Sociology at Ghent University.
 He teaches Methodology of the Social Sciences and Sociology of Culture.
 His research focuses on social inequality, cultural lifestyles, and survey research and his interests lie in arts and cultural policy, Sociological methodology, theory and research methods and the sociology of arts.